July 23, 2018

 The Blu-ray boxed set will include a new hour-long retrospective documentary, “The Heart of Batman,” as part of a bonus section that includes 25 featurettes, including the original pilot promo, commentaries on several episodes, and introductions to five episodes by producer Bruce Timm.

 The set is listed at $112.99 and will be individually numbered with a production run of 30,000 copies.
 More than 2,000 copies were pre-ordered within the first 24 hours of availability on Amazon.
 The box will include the episodes spread over 10 discs, plus two bonus discs, as well as three Funko mini-figurines of Batman, the Joker and Harley Quinn, seven lenticular art cards and a slipcase.
+The set will also include a digital copy.

 “’Batman’ was a success because a lot of different creative people brought different things to the table,” Dini said.
 “They brought their enthusiasm for the characters, they brought their artistic talent, they brought their sense of wanting to experiment, and just the love of the character, and it all worked.”